A Deep Dive into Skilled Trades and Transportation

 Heavy Equipment Mechanic

-The labour shortage seen in recent years is expected to continue in Canada through 2028.
-Most job openings will arise from retiring workers, while new job creation is expected to represent about one third of openings.
-In Ontario, a moderate number of new positions and a moderate number of positions will become available from retirements.
-Employment growth will be from favourable levels of construction activity led by infrastructure investments in transit, power, highways and bridges that will support service and maintenance work for heavy-duty equipment mechanics, and the demand for new housing to meet population growth including the construction of multi-unit buildings in some of Ontario's largest urban centres.
-Greater manufacturing output and industrial activity including investments in mining may create opportunities at manufacturers and wholesalers of new and used equipment, and continuous need to service equipment in farming, forestry, waste management and snow clearing.
-Main sectors employment can be found in include wholesale trade, construction, repair and maintenance, mining, quarrying, oil and gas generation, and agriculture.
+Favourable levels of construction activity led by infrastructure investments in transit, power, highways and bridges will support service and maintenance work for heavy-duty equipment mechanics.
+The demand for new housing to meet population growth including the construction of multi-unit buildings in some of Ontario’s largest urban centres, greater manufacturing output and industrial activity including investments in mining may create opportunities at manufacturers and wholesalers of new and used equipment, and continuous need to service equipment in farming, forestry, waste management and snow clearing will all bring employment growth.
+While this occupation group is employed across various industries, the largest number is employed in machinery and equipment wholesale, construction, and repair and maintenance services, with a smaller number working in agriculture, mining and manufacturing.

 Machinist